Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 Note

 With rebar3 we encountered a lot of difficulties regarding build and release.
-So, at least for the moment, we dropped the use of rebar3 and focused instead on our native build/run system, which is perfectly suitable and fully sufficient.
+So, at least for the moment, we dropped the use of rebar3 and focused instead on our native build/run system, which is perfectly suitable and fully sufficient for our needs.
 We do not plan to restore the rebar3 build anymore (contributions are welcome though - but be aware that the dependency management is bound to be tricky).

 One may prefer relying on rebar3, even if it is by far the less frequent approach taken here.